FrankFK/FrankFK.github.io/_posts/2023-03-18-background-service-in-mem-cache.md

-# Updating the data via a Background Service
+# Data update with the help of a Background Service

-Entry point for the automatic update is the class `CachedDataUpdateService`:
+Entry point for the automatic update is the class `CachedDataUpdateService`, which is derived from the .NET [BackgroundService](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-6.0&tabs=visual-studio) base class.

 ```csharp
 internal class CachedDataUpdateService : BackgroundService